For legal aid to be granted for a transcript the following tests must be satisfied:

 Listening to recordings and/or watching visual material forms part of the practitioners preparation component.

-When requests for aid are received for transcripts at the magistrates court level, Legal Aid Queensland will consider:
+When requests for aid are received for transcripts, Legal Aid Queensland will consider:

 When transcripts are requested for part heard matters or previous proceedings, Legal Aid Queensland will consider the benefit that the transcripts will have on the current proceedings and the appropriateness of spending limited public funds on the transcript.